-As an outdoor installation on public land, Seven Magic Mountains remains open to the public.
-However, during these unsettling times, we ask that visitors please exercise an abundance of caution and practice social distancing and other healthy habits when visiting any public place.
-If you can avoid visiting at this time, we recommend doing so.
+Seven Magic Mountains is open to the public.
+We ask that visitors exercise an abundance of caution and practice social distancing and other healthy habits when visiting any public place.
+Masks are required.
 Be well and stay safe.

 Across the desert south of Las Vegas, Nevada, rises a large, colorful anomaly.
 Seven colossal stone forms defy gravity with their teetering formations.
 The shapes, reminiscent of naturally-occurring hoodoos, seem poised between monumentality and collapse.
 The mammoth contemporary cairns created by internationally-renowned Swiss artist Ugo Rondinone evoke the art of meditative rock balancing, and mark his place in the history of Land Art.

 Seven Magic Mountains is a large-scale, site-specific public artwork by Rondinone that has been nearly five years in the making.
 The installation, comprised of seven individual towering sculptures, is situated on the far southern end of Las Vegas Boulevard along Interstate 15, approximately a half hour from downtown Las Vegas.
 Positioned within the Ivanpah Valley and surrounded by mountains, the piece will be on view for two years beginning May 11, 2016.

 Mediating between geological formations and abstract compositions, Rondinone’s Seven Magic Mountains consists of locally-sourced limestone boulders stacked vertically in groups ranging between three and six.
 Each stone boasts a different fluorescent color; each individual totem stands between thirty and thirty-five feet high.